 2.3 Data collection

 A structured questionnaire was developed and administered in a face-to-face interview of household head/ economic contributor or the household member of insured households who had experienced and utilized the healthcare services provided by the healthcare service provider.
 The questionnaire included details on demographic characteristics of individual members and household socioeconomic characteristics, healthcare utilization and satisfaction related questions towards the current CBHI services.
 For healthcare service utilization and satisfaction we considered the CBHI beneficiaries who utilized LASP services within three months preceding this survey.
 A research team from icddr,b, an international health research organization, provided technical support for capacity building in collaboration with the Sajida Foundation, a micro-credit and health institute.
 All data collection tools were developed on the light of literature and pretested for quality control and field interviewers and supervisors were trained and supervised by field investigators.
+Training included how to avoid incorrect reporting as the paper based questionnaire are editable.
+Difficulties of understanding and language barriers are a common phenomenon in household survey, therefore, significant training was provided to the data collectors with the local language.
+The project was monitored by supervisors so that the quality data could be ensured, however, they had no role to influence the respondents and data collectors.
 The data collectors explained the study objectives to the respondents before interviewing them and respondents were assured of their rights to withdraw from this study.
 The participation rate was 100 % and informed written consent was obtained before conducting any given interview.
 All of the participants willing

 2.4 Data analysis